Happy Anniversary William & Kate: A Look Back at Their Royal Wedding

 The couple told their proposal story during their first TV interview together.
 "He's a true romantic and we had a wonderful holiday in Africa and it was out there in a very quiet lodge and it was very romantic and it was very personal time for both of us," Kate told Britain's ITV News.
 "We were out there with friends, so I really didn't expect it at all," she said.
 "It was a total shock when it came.
 Very excited!"

 With an April date set, the pressure was on for this happy couple to plan the wedding of the century.
-Anyone involved with the wedding and its planning and execution were under strict confidentiality agreements, making the whole thing very hush hush.
-On the morning of April 29th, the whole world watched as the young couple made it official at Westminster Abbey, in front of friends, royal family members, dignitaries, and celebrities (David and Victoria Beckham, and Elton John to name a few).
+Anyone involved with the wedding and its planning and execution was under strict confidentiality agreements, making the whole thing very hush-hush.
+On the morning of April 29th, the whole world watched as the young couple made it official at Westminster Abbey in front of friends, royal family members, dignitaries, and celebrities (David and Victoria Beckham and Elton John to name a few).
 The ceremony, officiated by the Archbishop of Canterbury, was watched by nearly 2 billion people worldwide.

 Following the ceremony, a carriage processional, and the couple's presentation on the balcony of Buckingham Palace, Queen Elizabeth hosted 650 guests for an afternoon luncheon with champagne and canapés.
 The couple then cut into their 8-tier wedding cake created by cake-maker Fiona Cairns (they've saved tiers of the cake to cut at their children's christenings).

 After the luncheon, William escorted Kate back to Clarence House in his father's Aston Martin, which had been decorated by friends with a plate reading "JU5T WED."

 Like many modern couples, the Duke and Duchess of Cambridge opted to forego traditional gifts, asking instead that guests make contributions to their many charitable organizations instead.